WSU-janderson/project6-multiset-design-trekker-8472/README.md

 The core operations of this bag should work as follows (somewhat previously explained): damage progression/ability, unit cost (both monetary and time), unit army value, total army count, and unit position.
-This will likely need to be a hashtable of hashtables.
+This will likely need to be a hash table of hash tables.
 Most operations should be O(1) as one can, " The indexes of the array are computed using a hash function. hash table structures have a remarkable property: most of their operations are (amortized, average, etc.) constant time, that is, their theoretical complexity is 𝒪(1)."[1]
 For example, first determine the type of unit to be attacked, like a tank.
-Then, from that hashtable find the specific ID of the one being attacked and alter the unit as needed.
+Then, from that hash table find the specific ID of the one being attacked and alter the unit as needed.
 Problems may occur when 8 units attack at the same time one unit and do way more damage than the total health of the unit being attacked.
 Also, the unit could already be dead when the damage vector is on route.
 However, there is one factor that will be O(N), that is the total army count (if counting the whole army each time.) this can be mitigated